RESEARCH & INNOVATION

 Warm educational scene: teacher and child learning moment

-Our current studies center on the most neglected objects: the child and the home.
-Foundational to this work is the RESET framework (Betts, 2021, 2024), which identifies five factors shaping parents’ engagement in their children’s learning (Role, Expectations, Skills, Efficacy, and Time) and the related construct of Math Parenting Identity.
-In our most recent field study, children’s math growth increased with the number of developmental messages their parents received, even though parents rarely completed the linked activities.
-The messages themselves appear to do work: changing what parents notice, say, and do in everyday moments.
-Informing adults may be as powerful a lever as prescribing activities for them.
+Our current studies center on the child and the home.
+Foundational to this work is the RESET framework (Betts, 2021, 2024), which identifies five factors shaping parents’ engagement in their children’s learning (Role, Expectations, Skills, Efficacy, and Time) and the related construct of Math Parenting Identity (how parents view themselves as facilitators of their child's math learning and growth).

 Learning happens in ecosystems